-- If you’re wearing a baseball cap, all of the rules of proper male hat etiquette apply.
-That means that you should not wear a ball cap in a church, in a non-public area (offices, houses, etc.), during the national anthem, and all the rest.
+If you’re wearing a baseball cap, all the rules of proper hat etiquette for males apply.
+That means you should not wear a ball cap in a church, in a non-public area (offices, houses, etc.), during the national anthem, and all the rest.

-- Similarly, if your headwear is specifically designed to keep you warm (i.e., fur-lined hats or ear-flap hats), you need to take it off when you are indoors.
-Also, if your hat is specifically designed to keep rain off of your head, remove it when you get into the building.
+- If your headwear is specifically designed to keep you warm (i.e., fur-lined hats or ear-flap hats), you need to take it off when you are indoors.
+Also, if your hat is designed to keep rain off your head, remove it when you enter the building.

 - Also, take your hat off, no matter the style, if you work indoors (unless the dress code requires it).

 - If your hat is large enough to block someone’s view or get in the way, just remove it.
-This goes for events such as movies and plays and any other occasions where your brim extends quite a ways past your head.
+This goes for events such as movies, plays, and other occasions where your brim extends past your head.
 It’s just polite.